OSCA-Ado-Ekiti/Hacktoberfest-Ekiti-Disease-Classifier/README.md

 https://hacktoberfest-ekiti.web.app/documentation/why-open-source#what-is-hacktoberfest

 ## How to kick-start as a beginner?

+Being a bigginner shouldn't scare you on how to contribute to this project.
+We made available how you can contribute to the project even as a bigger below 👇

-check out this short introduction video from OSCA Ado-Ekiti: https://youtu.be/YA_RVcEGZsg?si=wA-DKBCQnQPbfb4s
+Check out this short introduction video from OSCA Ado-Ekiti: https://youtu.be/YA_RVcEGZsg?si=wA-DKBCQnQPbfb4s

 ## Disease Classifier